QuentinC12/MONOPOLY-GAME/README.md

 ## Design patterns in the project :
 -> Singleton pattern : used to restrict the instantiation of a class to one single instance.
-   We used twice : on the Board class (only one board needs to be created when we execute the program) and on the
+   We used twice : on the Board class (only one board needs to be created when we execute the program) and on the SetParameters class

 -> MVC (Model-View-Controller) pattern : in the first version we used it with the class Controller and we used it after that with Unity